alexthescott/Sprintify/README.md

 SVG Icons sourced from [https://fonts.google.com/icons](https://fonts.google.com/icons)

 ## Setup

 Use node v18.
 Recommended you use [Node Version Manager](https://github.com/nvm-sh/nvm) for selecting your node version.

 ## Commands

+## `npx prettier --write .`

+Runs prettier formatter on all of code.
+Recommended to run before PRing.

 ### `npm start`

 Runs the app in the development mode.\